AlexPoltak/vrs_cvicenie_3/README.md

 void addNewSelection()
 ```

-3. Then if you want to go through the history of selections, call **redo** to go to upcoming states or **undo** to go to previous states:
+3. Then if you want to go through the history of selections, call **redo** to go to upcoming states or **undo** to go to previous states of trajectory:
 ```js
 void redo()
 ```